AMISO-MY/amiso-my.github.io/docs/index.md

       url: "/olympiads/"
 excerpt: "Malaysia in the International Science Olympiads"
 intro:
-  - excerpt: 'The International Science Olympiads are a group of worldwide annual competitions in various areas of the formal sciences, natural sciences, and social sciences.
-The Malaysian national team for each ISO is selected from competitions by different organisers. '
+  - excerpt: 'The International Science Olympiads are a group of worldwide annual competitions in various areas of the formal sciences, natural sciences, and social sciences.'
 feature_row2:
   - image_path: /assets/images/collage.jpg
     alt: "National Selection Tests for the International Science Olympiads in Malaysia"